iafisher/drill/README.md

   "kind": "OrderedListAnswer",
   "text": "Who were the first three Presidents of the United States, in order?", "answer_list": [
-    ["George Washington", "Washington"],
+    "George Washington",
-    ["John Adams", "Adams"],
+    "John Adams",
-    ["Thomas  Jefferson", "Jefferson"]
+    "Thomas  Jefferson"
   ]
 }
 ```

 The format of ordered list questions is almost the same as for unordered list questions, except that the order of `answer_list` is significant.
-For both unordered and ordered list questions, the elements of `answer_list` may be arrays to allow for multiple acceptable variants of a single answer.

 ## Multiple-choice questions